mlcommons/mobile_datasets/README.md

 adb install -r bazel-bin/java/org/mlperf/inference/mlperf_app.apk
 ```

+Those commands are run from the root folder when the phone is connected and the directory structure is like this:
+root/
+    script.py
+    mobile_app/
+        ...
+        java/org/mlperf/inference/assets/
+            imagenet_val.txt

 Main steps followed by the script, when `python script.py --mobile_app_path=./mobile_app --N=300 --dataset=ADE20K --type=imagenet` is run: